techy-Nik/Git_commands_cheat_sheet/README.md

 It saves temporarily changes in present working directory Command 13 : "git cherry-pick <commit>"
-It applies a specific commit from another branch onto the current branch
+It applies a specific commit from another branch onto the current branch Command 14 : "git rebase -i HEAD~3"
+It allows to rewrite last 3 commits, which allow to edit, reorder etc..